react-cosmos/react-cosmos/docs/plugins/plugin-config.md

 # Plugin config

-This is a guide for creating a Cosmos plugin.
+This is a guide for creating Cosmos plugins.

 Create a `cosmos.plugin.json` file: